Minors (under 16 years)

 - Both parents and the child must be present with photo identification to sign the passport application in the presence of a consular officer.If one parent is unable to apply, he/she must provide a notarized Form DS-3053, Statement of Consent, accompanied by a photocopy of the consenting parent's photo identification.
 The consular officer reserves the right to require additional evidence if the consent is notarized by a non-U.S. notary public.

-- For children under age 16, the parents must prove their parentage by showing a copy of the child's government-issued birth certificate.
+- For children under age 16, the parents must prove their parentage by bringing in the original and a copy of the child's government-issued birth certificate.
 If the birth certificate lists the mother's maiden name, she should be able to prove her identity accordingly.

 - Children age 16 or older may sign the application in the presence of the consular officer.
 The parents need not be present, and there is no need to present a copy of the child's birth certificate.